Garage Storage Advice for Homeowners

 Important Paperwork: Social security card, birth certificate, marriage license and all other important paperwork and documents should be placed in a fire-proof safe and kept securely inside your home.

 Books: Books and magazines are other items that are susceptible to damage from insects when stored in a dark, damp environment such as your garage.

 Paint: Many detached garages are susceptible to wide ranges of temperature from extreme heat to frigid cold.
 These drastic changing temperatures can alter and ruin paint formulas.
 Always refer to the can label for proper storage.

 Clothing & Bedding: Fabrics, such as clothing, bedding and sleeping pages should be kept in tightly sealed plastic bags and kept at the top of your closet or underneath your bed.

 Refrigerator: During the hot and humid summer months refrigerators stored in a garage will have to work much harder to keep the food cold, resulting in a rise in your electric bill.

 Rubber Tires: Tires can degrade, dry rot or deteriorate when exposed to weather elements, sun and extremely hot temperatures.
 Rubber tires should always be stored in a cool, dry place such as a basement or a climate-controlled storage unit.

 Electronics: DVD players, computers, laptops and televisions will get damaged in extreme heat or cold temperatures.
 If you’re planning on donating, selling or saving these items it is best to store them inside your home.

 Invest in a New or Used Storage Container

 If you have a lot of items in your home that are not suitable for garage storage, consider investing in a new or used residential shipping container!
+Read the benefits of a shipping container shed vs. a metal shed.
 Comprised of heavy-duty steel and durable flooring, storage containers will protect your household items against weather, rodents and would-be thieves.